magicwolf9/PostgreSQLDatabasesComparator/README.md

 # PostgreSQLDatabasesComparator
 That service can connect to 2 PostgreSQL databases and check values of certain tables.
-As a result differences in values are shown to the user and  are generated SQL commands to fix the differences.
+As a result getDifferences in values are shown to the user and  are generated SQL commands to fix the getDifferences.
 It is used to compare test and production databases of a product.

 How to use:

 Fill config before use

-To get differences: localhost:8089/comparator/differences To change schema to compare: localhost:8089/comparator/changeSchame?schema=*schemaName* //*schemaName* must be in config
+To get getDifferences: localhost:8089/comparator/getDifferences To change schema to compare: localhost:8089/comparator/changeSchame?schema=*schemaName* //*schemaName* must be in config

 Config sample